carpentries-incubator/life-sciences-workshop/_episodes/05-project-organisation-data-management-plan.md

 The [Data Management Planning Tool](https://dmptool.org/) is a free, online platform that allows data management plans to be created quickly from a range of templates.

+Data management plans should be reviewed as a project progressed, and modified accordingly.

+As part of a data management plan, it may be useful to create a flow-diagram of the planned data-flow through the expected 'analysis pipeline', i.e. a visual overview starting with the raw data, through all analysis steps (and associate files used), to the final output.

 ### Example of a good project setup